-The long-term expected rate of return on pension plan investments is 8.00%.
+The long-term expected rate of return on pension plan investments is 7.50%.
 The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TCDRS Board of Trustees.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TCDRS.

 The long-term expected rate of return on TCDRS assets is determined by adding expected inflation to expected long-term real returns, and reflecting expected volatility and correlation.
 The capital market assumptions and information shown below are provided by TCDRS' investment consultant, Cliffwater LLC.
-The numbers shown are based on April 2020 information for a 10 year time horizon.
+The numbers shown are based on January 2021 information for a 10 year time horizon.

-Note that the valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a 30-year time horizon; the most recent analysis was performed in 2017.
-See Milliman's TCDRS Investigation of Experience report for the period January 1, 2013 - December 31, 2016 for more details.
+Note that the valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a 30-year time horizon; the most recent analysis was performed in March 2021.

-NOTE H -- TEXAS COUNTY AND DISTRICT RETIREMENT SYSTEM (Cont.)
+NOTE G -- TEXAS COUNTY AND DISTRICT RETIREMENT SYSTEM (Cont.)